 My deepest feelings are that saxophonists today deserve new original mouthpiece designs also….so that’s what I offer.

 Its so sad to see what has happened in the mouthpiece world, and the same exact thing has happened with saxophone making also.
 Look at the big 5 saxophone makers over the last 80 or so years.
 The originators, the vintage Conns, Selmers, Bueschers, Martins, and Kings all offered players originality and a real difference in their horns.

 Here at 10MFAN saxophone mouthpieces, we offer original designs for players today looking for an alternative to whats in the marketplace.
 Designed by a 3 decade pro player, for players looking for super flexibility and versatility in fresh, new, original mouthpiece designs.
 Saxophone mouthpieces that allow players to get their own unique sound without feeling like they sound like everyone else who uses the same model mouthpiece.
 The focus on my tenor models is to get that big tenor sound in all of my models.
 Whether its the warm category, the middle category, or the powerful category—all of my mouthpieces play with that big, full-bodied sound.

-10mfan saxophone mouthpieces have become the mouthpiece choice for thousands of players all over the world who have been yearning for originality, superb craftsmanship, world class designs, incredible playability, and simply put, a better sound.
+10mfan saxophone mouthpieces have become the mouthpiece choice for thousands of players all over the world who have been yearning for originality, superb craftsmanship, world class designs, and incredible playability,.
 Every single mouthpiece plays as it was designed.
 There are no duds or mediocre pieces coming out of here.
 They are all perfect players, and I take immense pride in that!
 The finest hand finishing is done to every single mouthpiece that leaves here, and I personally play test all of them extensively.

 Here at 10mfan saxophone mouthpieces we are truly focussed on making a difference in mouthpiece design.
 No gimmicky designs, no snake oil salesmen, no paid endorsers, and no BS.